 Beyond that, the smart functionality is similar to what you're already used to from Siri.
-The HomePod can be used to set reminder, answer questions, or check the weather.
-It can also integrate to all your HomeKit-compatible appliances to become the hub of your smart home.
+The HomePod can be used to set reminders, answer questions, or check the weather.
+It can also integrate with all your HomeKit-compatible appliances to become the hub of your smart home.

-Apple also made a point of emphasising its approach to privacy and security.
-It claims that the HomePod will only send any information to Apple's servers after 'Hey Siri' is recognised, and that even then it will be "encrypted and sent using an anonymous Siri identifier".
+Apple has also made a point of emphasising its approach to privacy and security.
+The company claims the HomePod will only send any information to Apple's servers after 'Hey Siri' is recognised, and that even then it will be "encrypted and sent using an anonymous Siri identifier".